iParth08/Data-Structure-Algo/Sorting/notes.md

 ---

-## 1. Bubble Sort
+## 2. Bubble Sort

-In every round, it compares two neighbour elements, and swap if prior is greater than later (for ascending order, reverse is true for descending), pushing greater element to right.
+In every round, it compares two neighbour elements, and swap if prior is greater than later (for ascending order, reverse is true for descending), carrying greater element to right.

 Its a stable algorithm as it preserve the order of occurence of repeating elements.